modernice/goes/docs/backends/in-memory.md

 # In-Memory

-The in-memory backends are included in the core framework — no additional dependencies needed.
+The in-memory backends ship with the core framework.

 ## Event Store